KaiwenChe/Chatbot_Experiments/README.md

 ## API Endpoints

 1. `POST /api/chat`: Send a message and receive a response
-2. `POST /api/save_chat`: Manually trigger saving of the current chat
-3. `GET /api/chat_histories`: Retrieve a list of all chat histories
+2. `GET /api/chat_histories`: Retrieve a list of all chat histories
-4. `POST /api/load_chat`: Load a specific chat history
+3. `POST /api/load_chat`: Load a specific chat history

 ## Known Issues and Solutions